dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

    [!code-csharp[](validation/sample/Models/User.cs?name=snippet_UserEmailProperty)]

-   The `[Remote]` attribute is in the `Microsoft.AspNetCore.Mvc` namespace and is provided by the [Microsoft.AspNetCore.Mvc.ViewFeatures](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.ViewFeatures) NuGet package.
-This package is not included in the `Microsoft.AspNetCore.App` metapackage.
+   The `[Remote]` attribute is in the `Microsoft.AspNetCore.Mvc` namespace.
+Install the [Microsoft.AspNetCore.Mvc.ViewFeatures](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.ViewFeatures) NuGet package if you're not using the `Microsoft.AspNetCore.App` or `Microsoft.AspNetCore.All` metapackage.

 ### Additional fields